Is Dynamical Dark Energy Necessary? DESI BAO and Modified Recombination: Motivation and Context

 Both of the above-mentioned tensions can be alleviated by allowing for dynamical dark energy (DDE)~\cite{DESI:2025zgx,DESI:2025fii,Gu:2025xie}, such as an energy density component with an equation of state given by~\cite{Chevallier:2000qy, PhysRevLett.90.091301} \be w(a) = w_0 + w_a(1-a), \ee hereafter, the $w_0w_a$ model.
 The DESI BAO data, by itself, prefers the $w_0w_a$ model at $1.7\sigma$~\cite{DESI:2025zgx}.
 Combining BAO and SN, DESI+PP, DESI+Union3 and DESI+DESY5 favour $w_0w_a$ at $1.7\sigma$, $2.7\sigma$ and $3.3\sigma$, respectively, over $\Lambda$CDM~\cite{DESI:2025zgx}.
 Notably, combining DESI and PP does not actually increase the preference for DDE, despite the $1.8\sigma$ tension between them in $\Lambda$CDM.
 When fit to the combination of Planck CMB and DESI BAO, the $w_0w_a$ model is preferred at $2.8\sigma$ level, based on the improvement in fit to the data with $\Delta \chi^2 = -10.8$ (see Table~\ref{t:params_main}).
-The preference for the $w_0w_a$ model increases to $3.1\sigma$ level, when combining Planck PR4 and ACT DR6 lensing likelihood (see Table VI in~\cite{DESI:2025zgx}).

-Putting it all together, the combination of DESI BAO, CMB and SN yields a preference for $w_0w_a$ at $2.8-4.2\sigma$~\cite{DESI:2025zgx}, depending on the SN dataset used.
-If true, a detection of DDE would be a major breakthrough with profound implications for physics. {\it We believe, however, that such claims are premature.}
+The preference for the $w_0w_a$ model increases to the $3.1\sigma$ level, when combining Planck PR4 and ACT DR6 lensing likelihood (see Table VI in~\cite{DESI:2025zgx}).
+Putting it all together, the combination of DESI BAO, CMB and SN yields a preference for $w_0w_a$ at $2.8-4.2\sigma$~\cite{DESI:2025zgx} (see also \cite{RoyChoudhury:2024wri,Park:2024pew,Park:2025azv,Chakraborty:2025syu,RoyChoudhury:2025dhe}), depending on the SN dataset used.
+If true, a detection of DDE would be a major breakthrough with profound implications for physics.